jyotirmoybaishya96/Ommix-Website/README.md

     npm run dev
     ```

-The application should now be running at [http://localhost:9002](http://localhost:9002).
+The application should now be running at `http://localhost:9002` (or whichever port you specified in `.env`).

 ## 📜 Available Scripts